 Head Coach/Assistant Athletic Director:

 Coach D spent two-years as Men's Head Assistant at Notre Dame de Namur University in Belmont, CA. While at NDNU, he helped the Argonauts to consecutive winning seasons and back-to-back CAL-PAC playoff appearances.
-Prior to Notre Dame, Damjanovic was the Head Boy's Basketball Coach at (William C.) Overfelt High School in San Jose, CA. Jason guided the Royals to CCS playoff appearances in all 3 seasons and captured a league championship in 2001-2002.
+Prior to Notre Dame, Damjanovic was the Head Boy's Basketball Coach at (William C.) Overfelt High School in San Jose, CA. Jason guided the Royals to CCS playoff appearances in all 3 seasons and captured back-to-back league championships in 2001-02 and 2002-03.
 For his efforts, he was named S.T.A.L.
-Coach of the Year in that same season.
+Coach of the Year in those same seasons.

 Jason Damjanovic brings a wealth of playing experience with him.
 He was a standout player at Pioneer High School of San Jose, earning All-League Honors in both 1988 and 1989.
 Damjanovic still stands as the All-Time Steals Leader for the Mustangs.
 In the 1991-92 season, while at Foothill College, he was a member of the only Coast Conference Championship team in Foothill Men's Basketball history.
 Jason Damjanovic concluded his collegiate career at Sonoma State University, earning a Bachelor of Arts Degree in Psychology in 1996.
 Damjanovic also spent five seasons as player/coach with Race Express Basketball, which is a professional exhibition team comprised of former Division I and II college players who competed against other Division I and II University teams throughout the United States.